Hendyley/SC1015_Mini_Project/README.md

 ========================
 [![Bull vs Bear][project-screenshot]](https://www.captiveinternational.com/media/image/shutterstock_1695151366_na_studio.jpg)
 ## Motivation
-With the abundance of trading platform such as [MooMoo](https://www.moomoo.com/sg/) and [Tiger broker](https://www.tigerbrokers.com.sg/), stock market has been increasingly attractive to consumers.
-Hence, the stock market has become an interest of many, including us.
+Recently, there has been a increase in the interest in stock market, with the abundance of trading platform such as [MooMoo](https://www.moomoo.com/sg/) and [Tiger broker](https://www.tigerbrokers.com.sg/), stock market has been increasingly attractive to consumers.
+This has lead to a boom in the number of retail investors, causing the sudden fluctuation and movement of several stocks such as [Gamestop ($GME)](https://finance.yahoo.com/quote/GME/) [AMC Entertainment Industry($AMC)](https://finance.yahoo.com/quote/AMC?p=AMC&.tsrc=fin-srch) and even [Tesla($TSLA)](https://finance.yahoo.com/quote/TSLA?p=TSLA&.tsrc=fin-srch).
+In addition of a ever-decreasing bank return interest rate, zero interest rate for the entry of investing and high return rate for investment of stock, it have captured the attention of the public.

+### Problem Definition

+Therefore, it seems like the inclusion of AI and Big Data in the Finance industry is upcoming and rising.
+With many interest in the stock market, it seems inevitable that the Financial sector will require for the analysis of stock movement.
-Therefore, this project aims to predict future movement of a stock by analyzing history of the stock.
+Hence, this project aims to predict future movement of a stock through some factors such as:
+ * Past data of stock
+ * News

 We have chosen Apple stock (**AAPL**) as a sample to test our method for analyzing and predicting the movement of the market.